Russia says some forces pulling back amid Ukraine crisis

 Maxar Technologies, a commercial satellite imagery company that has been monitoring the Russian buildup, reported increased Russian military activity in Belarus, Crimea and western Russia, including the arrival of helicopters, ground-attack aircraft and fighter-bomber jets at forward locations.
 The photos taken over a 48-hour period also show ground forces leaving their garrisons and combat units moving into convoy formation.

-Dr. Tamara Ugrich said she stocked up on grains and canned food and prepared an emergency suitcase.

-“I don’t believe in war, but on TV the tension is growing every day, and it’s getting harder and harder to keep calm," she said.
-"The more we are told not to panic, the more nervous people become.”
+“We are friends with Ukraine.
+And we are not sure that Ukraine wants war with us. ...
+We are really on the border, we really have relatives here and there, everyone has somebody there (on the Ukrainian side)," she said.
+"No one wants war.”

 Karmanau reported from Kyiv, Ukraine.
-Associated Press writers Angela Charlton and Sylvie Corbet in Paris, Geir Moulson in Berlin, Jill Lawless in London, Edith M. Lederer at the United Nations, Jan M. Olsen in Copenhagen, Denmark, and Robert Burns in Washington contributed to this report.
+Angela Charlton in Paris, Vladimir Isachenkov in Moscow, Geir Moulson in Berlin, Jill Lawless in London, Jan M. Olsen in Copenhagen, Denmark, and Robert Burns in Washington contributed to this report.

 Credit: Emilio Morenatti